danielabar/marionette-learning/README.md

 - By convention, each directory should have an `index.js` file that represents the start of the module
 - Even though Marionette has a module system, don't use it

+Use multiple routers, to avoid one big app router

 ### Questions

 - Sometimes events are registered on Models, sometimes on Views, which one is best when?